RemainTest/OAS3/README.md

 # OAS3
-A repository where Remain Software can test REST stuff.
+A place to share the Remain Order Entry API.